Pretty Eagle

-Chief Pretty Eagle (c.
+Chief Pretty Eagle (Déahĭtsĭśh; c.
 1846–1903) was a war chief, warrior, and diplomat of the Crow Nation.
 He was born in about 1846 near present-day Crow Agency in Montana to the Mountain Crow division of the Crow Indians, one of three major divisions that made up the nation.
 During and after his lifetime he was known for his prowess as a war chief and his devotion to his people, often traveling to Washington, D.C., with Crow delegations to discuss and fight for Crow rights, including land rights.
 During his life he had 19 wives, many of which were likely temporary marriages which did not last long.

 War chief

 Pretty Eagle was already a chief of the Crows when the United States Army first started making organized ventures into what is present day Montana and Wyoming, this included the traditional territory of the Crow people which spanned the border of the two states.
 Pretty Eagle was a member of the fox warrior society (I’axuxke) and the Piegan (Ackyā’mne) clan of Crows.
 The Piegan clan took its name from the Piegan Indian nation, part of the Blackfoot Confederacy and longtime enemies of the Crow Nation.
 As a warrior Pretty Eagle was well known for and revered for his many war deeds performed against traditional Crow enemies such as Sioux and Pawnee.
 Pretty Eagle accumulated enough specific war deeds or coups to be considered a war chief by his people.